Job Advert: Cale Solicitors

 • have knowledge and experience of the Legal Aid system

-• have a proven track record in this field appropriate to PQE
+• have a proven track record in this field

 Terms to be agreed with salary commensurate with experience.
-This is an excellent opportunity for career progression for the right candidates to build their own and the firm’s profile whilst advancing to team leadership with responsibility for developing an interesting niche caseload and supervising and assisting in the development of junior members of the team.
+This is an excellent opportunity for career progression for the right candidate to build their own and the firm’s profile whilst advancing to team leadership with responsibility for developing an interesting niche caseload and supervising and assisting in the development of junior members of the team.

-Miles & Partners are well known for being a friendly, inclusive and collegiate firm.
+Miles & Partners is well known for being a friendly, inclusive and collegiate firm.
 We value our staff and acknowledge daily that personal development enriches the working environment for all.
 Our teams are rightly proud of the achievements they make every day on behalf of their clients.

 All Miles and Partners team members benefit from: